andob/ActivityResultEventBus/COMPARISON.md

 }
 ```

 Now the event is no longer handled inside another class method (``onQRCodeScanned``), but rather handled inline with the actual navigation flow code.
 We won't ever need a mutable state, saved on the wrong scope, because lambdas are also closures.
+Thus, we can access immutable states (variables) from the outside of the lambda, without having to save them as class fields (saving them as class fields would be a hack, right?).

 ### ActivityResultEventBus